 OpenGoV Co-production & Co-creation: Sharing experiences from Regions and Cities

-The participatory session organised by the European Commission’s Research Executive Agency (REA) Unit B3 gathered more than 60 participants to discuss about OpenGoV Co-production & Co-creation: Sharing experiences from Regions and Cities.
-Mr Giorgio Costantino from REA B3 moderated the session.
+The participatory session organised by the European Commission’s Research Executive Agency (REA) Unit B3 gathered more than 60 participants to discuss OpenGoV Co-production & Co-creation: Sharing experiences from Regions and Cities.
+Giorgio Costantino from REA B3 moderated the session.

-Ms Corinna Amting, Head of Unit REA B3 kicked off the event by welcoming the participants, and underlined how the presented experiences were examples of implementation of the EU eGovernment Action Plan 2016-2020.
-Ms Amting stressed the importance of the event for fostering the transfer of publicly funded research to private and public actors and ultimately to the society.
+Corinna Amting, Head of Unit REA B3 kicked off the event by welcoming the participants, and underlined how the experiences presented were examples of implementation of the EU eGovernment Action Plan 2016-2020.
+Ms Amting stressed the importance of the event for fostering the transfer of publicly funded research to private and public actors and ultimately to society.
 In the spirit of peer learning, she invited the participants to contribute to the participatory discussions, which were meant to capture key insights, better understand the challenges for innovators and contribute to policy recommendations on the future of EU eGovernment policies.

-Mr Gianluca Misuraca, Senior Scientist at the European Commission’s Joint Research Centre in Seville took over the floor to give a keynote speech on “Openness, Co-Creation & Social Innovation for Digital Government Transformation in the EU”.
+Gianluca Misuraca, Senior Scientist at the European Commission’s Joint Research Centre in Seville took the floor to give a keynote speech on “Openness, Co-Creation & Social Innovation for Digital Government Transformation in the EU”.
 He stressed that people should be “prepared to manage the change”, and highlighted the current political momentum, which is calling for “a united effort” and an integration of artificial intelligence in all levels of governance.
 Mr Misuraca also underlined the importance of enabling technological conditions and anticipating the alleged consequences of openness and mass-collaboration, by innovating the public sector, together with its service delivery.

 The networking session followed the participatory session, where the participants could exchange views over lunch on co-creation and co-production in a more informal setting.